hpeinar/segment-cordova-plugin/README.md

 #### launchOptions (Android and iOS)
 Specify which integrations should be enabled or not for all calls.
 (Default: All)

-#### trackAttributionInformation (Android and iOS)
-Record attribution data from enabled providers using the mobile service.
-(Default: false)

 #### flushQueueSize (Android and iOS)
 The queue size at which to flush events.
 (Default: 20, Max: 250 for Android and 100 for iOS)